Ani Widyani: Academic career

 Aside from teaching at the international relations department, Ani also taught woman and politics at UI's woman studies postgraduate major.
 She was also the Project Coordinator of Convention Watch Working Group (CWWG), a convention observer group established under the major, from 1995 to 2001, and a senior researcher at the Center of Political Studies under the politics department of UI.
 Outside the university, Ani was a board member of the Centre for Electoral Reform (CENTRO) since 1999, the Indonesian Women's Caring Movement since 2003, and the Women's Voice Empowerment Movement since 2004.

 Ani headed the woman's division department at CENTRO from 2002 to 2005.
-During this period, Ani successfully advocated a thirty percent quota for women candidates in the 2004 Indonesian legislative election.
-From 2007 to 2008, Ani advocated affirmative policy for women in the politics and legal system through the adoption of the zipper system.
+During this period, she successfully advocated a thirty percent quota for women candidates in the 2004 Indonesian legislative election.
+From 2007 to 2008, Ani advocated affirmative policy for women in politics and the legal system through the adoption of the zipper system.
 Ani also advocated the creation of various laws relating to gender in Indonesia, such as the anti-domestic violence law (2005), anti-trafficking law (2007), citizenship law (2006), political party law (2002 and 2008), and election law (2003 and 2008).

 Ani Widyani reading her inaugural speech as professor.

 On 1 September 2024, Ani was appointed as the University of Indonesia's Professor of Gender and Human Rights in International Relations.
 Her inaugural speech as professor, which was read on 21 December 2024, was titled Human Rights, Gender and Global Politics: An Intersectionality Perspective.
 Her speech discussed the historical development of International Relations (IR) studies, especially post-World War II, and the importance of human rights and gender equality in global governance.
 The speech also emphasized the interconnectedness of human rights and gender issues in IR, highlighting the role of feminism in understanding global politics, and addressed the concept of intersectionality, its origins in black feminism, and its relevance in contemporary IR studies.
 She also reflected on unresolved human rights issues in Papua, Indonesia, and called for more inclusive and just political practices.

 Personal life

 Ani was married to Hero Utomo Kuntjoro-Jakti, a fellow international relations lecturer and an East Asia expert at the university.
-Hero was the younger brother of former ambassador to the United States and coordinating minister for economy Dorodjatun Kuntjoro-Jakti.
+Hero was the younger brother of the former ambassador to the United States and coordinating minister for economy Dorodjatun Kuntjoro-Jakti.
 Ani met Hero during her master's studies at the University of Washington in 1987.
 The couple was married in 1994, while Ani was still in the United States.
 The couple lived together along with their daughter, Mirna Heradyani, in Jagakarsa, South Jakarta.
 Hero died in 1997 due to his illness and the family moved to Ani's childhood house in Cempaka Putih, Central Jakarta.